mik3y/usb-serial-for-android/README.md

     port.close();
 ```

 For a simple example, see
 [UsbSerialExamples](https://github.com/mik3y/usb-serial-for-android/blob/master/usbSerialExamples)
 folder in this project.

-For a more complete example, see separate github project
+For a more complete example with background service to stay connected while
+the app is not visible or rotating, see separate github project
 [SimpleUsbTerminal](https://github.com/kai-morich/SimpleUsbTerminal).

 ## Probing for Unrecognized Devices